recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 ## 5. Empirical Evaluation

-We conducted extensive empirical evaluations to assess the effectiveness of Meta-Recursive Circuit Tracing across multiple dimensions.
+We conducted extensive empirical evaluations to assess the effectiveness of Recursive Circuit Tracing across multiple dimensions.

 ### 5.1 Experimental Setup

-**Models**: We implemented MRCT in transformer models ranging from 1B to 70B parameters, with primary experiments conducted on a 13B parameter model with 40 layers and 40 attention heads per layer.
+**Models**: We implemented RCT in transformer models ranging from 1B to 70B parameters, with primary experiments conducted on a 13B parameter model with 40 layers and 40 attention heads per layer.

 **Datasets**: We evaluated on a diverse set of tasks including:
 - BIG-Bench Hard reasoning tasks